Lokua/launchpad/README.md

 ##### [`#destroy()`](#destroy)

 Clears internal handlers and removes handlers attached to midi inputs/outputs.
 Does not destroy or close the inputs/outputs.
-Note that the Launchpad instance itself cannot be used again after this has occured.

 ## License